PatrickBruso/image-pixelator-app/README.md

 The next steps are to implement the following within the GUI:

+* [ ] Convert pixelation program from SimpleImage to PIL
 * [x] Load image to pixelate
 * [x] Dropdown list of palettes to choose from
     * [x] Some way to view palettes to make choice